sar014/Cattle_Monitoring_Tracking/README.md

 The complete pipeline works in the following stages:

 1. Cow Detection & Counting

     A YOLOv8 object detection model is used to detect cows in each frame.
 Bounding boxes are generated around each detected cow.
 The total number of visible cows can be counted frame by frame.

 2. Cow Tracking

     DeepSORT is used to assign a unique ID to each detected cow.
 This allows the system to:
-    * track cows across frames
+    * Track cows across frames
-    * avoid duplicate counting
+    * Avoid duplicate counting
-    * analyze behaviour for individual animals over time
+    * Analyze behaviour for individual animals over time

 3. Pose Estimation

     A YOLOv8-Pose model is used to detect cow body keypoints.
 These keypoints represent important body parts and help describe posture and movement.

 4. Behaviour Classification

     Extracted pose/keypoint-based features are converted into structured data.
 A Random Forest classifier is used to classify behaviours such as:
     * Walking
     * Lying
     * Eating
-    * in distress
+    * In distress

 5. Distress Monitoring

     Based on posture and behavioural patterns, the system can be extended to identify:
-    * prolonged inactivity
+    * Prolonged inactivity
-    * unusual posture
+    * Unusual posture
-    * abnormal movement patterns
+    * Abnormal movement patterns
-    * potential distress indicators
+    * Potential distress indicators

 ## How to Run the Project
 **Step 1: Extract the project files**